NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog GZipFileTarget with GZipStream

-New GZipFileTarget has been introduced, that writes directly to a compressed log-file using GZipStream.
+New GZipFileTarget has been introduced with [NLog.Targets.GZipFile](https://www.nuget.org/packages/NLog.Targets.GZipFile) nuget-package, that writes directly to a compressed log-file using GZipStream.

 Extends the standard FileTarget and adds support for `EnableArchiveFileCompression = true`, but only supports GZip file compression.